USCbiostats/PM516/docs/pm516a/index.md

 ## Course Emphasis

-Throughout the semester, students will:
+The primary goals of PM516A are:

 - Practice conducting structured consultations
 - Translate research questions into defensible analysis plans
-- Perform disciplined initial data analysis
+- Perform comprehensive initial data analysis
 - Identify common statistical pitfalls
 - Communicate results clearly to non-statisticians
 - Reflect on professional identity and ethical responsibility

-The course culminates in a formal presentation to the investigator.
+The course culminates in a formal team presentation to the investigator.

 ---

 ## Course Structure

+Weekly activities will consist of the following:

 - Weekly readings and short preparatory exercises
 - In-class role-play and applied discussion